ttmhc66/CourseProject/README.md

 CourseProject
 =============
-run.analysis.R processes the following raw data by ...... into tidy data.
+run.analysis.R processes the following raw data by ...... into tidy data being stored in .......

+The tidy data is now more suitable for analysis in term of ......